Darkkal44/Cozytile/README.md

 <div align="center">

-#### PROGRESS 0/100
+## PROGRESS 0/100
-Back to this project, starting everything again!
+This project was abandoned for a while, Will be coming back to life soon~
 </div>